MicahGale/liquidLib/README.md

 * Electric Current Correlation Function
 * Trajectory Type Converter

-Since the publication of the original LiquidLib, we have also added options for negative k vectors in k space quantities, progressive trajectory reading for memory limited computers or extremely large trajectories, a gui for easy input script construction, and fixed several bugs.
+Since the publication of the original LiquidLib, they have also added options for negative k vectors in k space quantities, progressive trajectory reading for memory limited computers or extremely large trajectories, a gui for easy input script construction, and fixed several bugs.
 These additions will be published in an extension paper soon and can currently be found in the develop branch on github.

 ## Reference
 if used, please cite the following reference: